What is Hyperoxaluria?

 Patients with all types of hyperoxaluria are managed by very large volumes of daily fluid intake and surgery to remove recurrent kidney stones.
 Untreated forms of the disease lead to progressive kidney damage and other systemic complications.
 Patients with advanced kidney disease may require intensive dialysis to help filter waste products, including oxalate, from their blood and may require a kidney or dual liver/kidney transplant, an invasive procedure associated with high-risk outcomes and life-long immunosuppression.

-Currently, there is one approved therapy for patients with PH1.
-Having treatment for those with PH1 is encouraging, but there is still much more work to do.
+Currently, there are two approved therapies for patients with PH1.
+Having treatments for those with PH1 is encouraging, but there is still much more work to do.
 OHF is forging ahead with great energy and fervor to find effective treatments and a cure for all patients living with all primary and enteric hyperoxaluria.
 Read more about the approved therapy and ongoing clinical trials on the OHF website.